dragon-fire-fly/organisation_app_frontend/README.md

 ### Wireframes

 <details>
-<summary>The wrieframes for the project can be found in this toggle</summary>
+<summary>The wireframes for the project can be found in this toggle</summary>
 - Home page?

 - Post list view